How to Change Your Job-Search Approach and Turn Rejections into Offers was originally published on uConnect External Content.

 So, to make sure you're taking the right approach with your job search, here are four tips for effectively communicating your skills, knowledge, and experience.

 Do you know exactly what you want?
 If not, that needs to come first.

-Most professionals, when looking to make a job change, immediately put together a resume and cover letter and start submitting them in response to 30 or more online listings.
-However, each listing is different, requiring different skills, types of knowledge, and experiences.
+Most professionals, when looking to make a job change, immediately put together a resume and cover letter and start submitting them to dozens of online listings.
+However, each listing is usually different, requiring different skills, types of knowledge, and experience.
 This means your applications need to be different for each listing.

 - Narrow down to your desired companies